Ikamexpeditions

 Painted Manakin

-It is a species belonging to Pipridae´s family, which was discovered in 2017, with a restricted distribution to Loreto and San Martín regions.
+It is a species belonging to Pipridae´s family, which was discovered in 2017 with a restricted distribution to Loreto and San Martin regions.

 In the case of San Martin, it has been reported in the Cordillera Azul National Park, the ZoCRE Morro de Calzada and the Mishquiyacu quebrada (Lane, Kratter, O’neill, 2017).